eringill/police_shootings/README.md

 Next Steps
 ----------
-* It would be informative to compare the distributions of victims' ages in the various states with the distributions of the ages of the inhabitants of those states.
+* It would be informative to compare the distributions of victims' ages in the various states with the distributions of the ages and races of the inhabitants of those states.
 Are they similar?